pal404error/react-todo-app/README.md

-# Day2
+#Done and Tested

-Add todo and Delete todo changes
+Add todo and Delete todo
+Routing and Bootstrap

 ## Available Scripts